Other links:

 Senior Writing Tutor, Ashoka University

 Ph.D.
-Art History (pursuing), Jawaharlal Nehru University
+Art History (submitted), Jawaharlal Nehru University

 Study at Ashoka